moxuse/Yodaka/README.md

 ```

 Takes uniform's value name and `Renderable` instance.
 Updating shader uniform of material of Rendarable.
-once it added, timer will apply for to update uniform's value each frame. `uP` is syntax-sugar of this function.
+once it added, timer will apply for to update uniform's value each frame. `uU` is syntax-sugar of this function.

 [Source](https://github.com/moxuse/Yodaka/blob/603e99ae43b1c77072c39c0024a787fb0796a078/src/Graphics/Yodaka/IO/Operator.purs#L14)